-The sight of George coming home to rain, no wife, and no dinner; his routine shattered, he wanders to the bowling alley in a stupor to seek guidance from his friends who are thankfully constant.
+- Oh, George.
+Just the sight of George coming home to rain, no wife, and no dinner, is sad by itself.
+His routine shattered, he wanders to the bowling alley in a stupor to seek guidance from his friends who are thankfully constant.